isomerpages/moe-sthildassec/_level-programmes/InfoComm Technology.md

 INFOCOMM TECHNOLOGY
 -------------------

-#### “Every Hildan to be competent, confident & disciplined users of technology, harnessing “IT” effectiv
+#### “Every Hildan to be competent, confident & disciplined users of technology, harnessing “IT” effective